Estimated bills

 Fact Checked Fact Checked

-In this article, Canstar Blue discusses why energy retailers estimate your bills and what can you do to avoid it.
+In this article, Canstar Blue discusses why energy retailers estimate your electricity bills and what can you do to avoid it.

 Additionally, if you are switching energy providers this may warrant an estimated bill to close the account.
 Previously, in order to switch energy companies, customers had to wait until a final meter reading was carried out, before their account was able to be fully transferred.
 Under new switching rules however, an electricity account can now be finalised and switched over to a new provider using an estimated bill.
-Similar to receiving a monthly bill though, if your old provider re-calculates your final reading with a meter read after you’ve switched, you may end up having to settle the difference of your final bill with them at a later date.
+Similar to receiving a monthly bill, if your old provider re-calculates your final reading with a meter read after you’ve switched, you may end up having to settle the difference of your final bill with them at a later date.

 Who is responsible for reading my meter?